haeussma/masterthesis/book/_build/html/_sources/methods.md

 ## CaliPytion

-CaliPytion was developed to provide an easy way to fit linear and non linear calibration equations to estimate concentrations of analytical raw data based on standard measurements. #describe the
+CaliPytion was developed to provide an easy way to fit linear and non linear calibration equations to estimate concentrations of analytical raw data based on standard measurements.

 ### Data model for calibration data